Pyareravi9973/Image-Gallery-Website/README.md

-I developed a Image project by using html and css
+I developed a Image Gallery project by using html and css